-Со ndition requirement Means of monitoring during period under review Compliance achieved?
+Cor ndition requirement Means of monitoring during period under review Compliance achieved?
 1. Limit on volume discharged Not monitored as consent not exercised N/A 2.
 Limit on temperature increase in Tawhiti Stream, with GLP discharge Not monitored as consent not exercised N/A 3.
 Trigger volume for temperature monitoring Not monitored as consent not exercised N/A 4.
 Trigger volume for flow metering Not monitored as consent not exercised N/A 5.
 Trigger volume for suspension of temperature and flow monitoring Not monitored as consent not exercised N/A 6.
 Methodology for temperature and flow metering Not monitored as consent not exercised N/A 7.
 Actions on failure of monitors Not monitored as consent not exercised N/A 8.
 Monitors to be accessible Not monitored as consent not exercised N/A 9.
-Maintenance of hydrometric station on Tawhiti Stream Inspections N/A

-Condition requirement Condition requirement Means of monitoring during period under review 10.
-No contaminant other than heat other than heat Not monitored as consent not exercised 11.
-Notification of exceedance of volume trigger Not monitored as consent not exercised 12.
+Maintenance of hydrometric station on Tawhiti Stream Inspections N/A 10.
+No contaminant other than heat Not monitored as consent not exercised N/A 11.
+Notification of exceedance of volume trigger Not monitored as consent not exercised N/A 12.
 Review of monitoring programme, with Iwi, upon exercise of consent Not applicable, as consent not exercised N/A 13.
-Adoption of best practicable option 13.
-Adoption of best practicable option Not monitored as consent not exercised 14.
+Adoption of best practicable option Not monitored as consent not exercised Yes 14.
 Provision for lapse of consent N/A 15.
-Optional review provision Next scheduled review in June 2016 N/A Overall assessment of consent compliance Overall assessment of administrative perfor N/A N/A
+Optional review provision Next scheduled review in June 2016 N/A erall assessment of consent compliance erall assessment of administrative performance performance in the compliance of the consensus of the co and environmental performance in respect of this consent mance in respect of this consent N/A N/A